OSAMES/osames-orm/README.md

 ## Tests

-We initially wrote unit tests using MS Tests, but only a few changes make them portable to NUnit.
+Unit tests were initially written using MS Tests, but only a few changes make them portable to NUnit.

 ## Contributors